google-marketing-solutions/cwv_from_ga4_exports/README.md

 Deploying the solution is a two-part process.
 In the first part, a custom HTML tag is deployed to GTM.
 This facilitates the actual collection of the CWV data.
 In the second step, the SQL needed to turn the GA4 events in BigQuery into easy to use tables is deployed and scheduled.
-The optional email alerting can also be deployed at this time.

 ## Prerequisites